-The co-founder of the Abolition Society, Granville Sharp's interest in slavery began in 1765 when he met a former slave, Jonathan Strong.
+The co-founder of the Abolition Society, Granville Sharp's interest in slavery began in 1765 when he met Jonathan Strong, who had been formerly enslaved.
 Strong had been badly treated by his owner and when his owner tried to sell Strong back into slavery, Sharp took the case to the Lord Mayor who fought on Strong's behalf and as a result, Strong was freed.

-This prompted Sharp to find out whether it was lawful for a slave to be forced to leave Britain.
-In 1772 he secured a ruling by the Lord Chief Justice that slave owners could not legally force slaves to return to the colonies once they had come to Britain.
+This prompted Sharp to find out whether it was lawful for an enslaved person to be forced to leave Britain.
+In 1772 he secured a ruling by the Lord Chief Justice that enslavers could not legally force enslaved people to return to the colonies once they had come to Britain.
 This was regarded by many as a huge step forward in ending British involvement in the slave trade.

 Hannah More (1745-1833)

 Hannah More was the most influential female figure within the Abolition Society.
 She was a writer and playwright but turned her attention to the Abolition movement after becoming disillusioned with the theatre.
 Hannah was friends with prominent abolitionists, including Wilberforce and worked with the 'Clapham Sect'.
-She wrote many religious texts and poems, including 'The Sorrows of Yamba (or, The Negro Woman's Lamentation)' (1795) and a novel entitled, Coelebs in Search of a Wife (1809).
+She wrote many religious texts and poems, including 'The Sorrows of Yamba (or, The Negro Woman's Lamentation)' in 1795, and a novel entitled, Coelebs in Search of a Wife in 1809.

 James Stephen (1758 - 1832)

 Abolition activist James Stephen studied law in Britain.
 Tempted by the prospect of making his fortune in the West Indies, he moved there in 1783.
-On arrival in Barbados, he was asked to attended the trial of several slaves who had been wrongly accused of murder.
+On arrival in Barbados, he was asked to attended the trial of several enslaved people who had been wrongly accused of murder.
 They were all found guilty and sentenced to death.
-Stephen felt horrified at such a blatant miscarriage of justice and vowed never to own slaves himself.
-He began taking action by sending information and evidence back to the abolitionists in Britain about the inhumane treatment of slaves who worked on plantations.
+Stephen felt horrified at such a blatant miscarriage of justice and vowed never to become an enslaver himself.
+He began taking action by sending information and evidence back to the abolitionists in Britain about the inhumane treatment of the enslaved Africans who worked on plantations.

-After returning to Britain he continued to campaign and was instrumental in carrying out the 1806 ban on British ships transporting slaves to French-owned territories.
+After returning to Britain he continued to campaign and was instrumental in carrying out the 1806 ban on British ships transporting captured African people to French-owned territories.
 This act was partly responsible for the abolition of the British slave trade in 1807.
 Stephen later became an MP and campaigned against slavery for the rest of his life.

 James Ramsey (1733 - 1789)

 James Ramsey was a naval doctor who was asked to treat an outbreak of dysentery on board a slave ship in 1759.
 Ramsey was so shocked by the conditions on board that it led him to leave the navy and he became an Anglican minister on the Caribbean island of St Kitts.
-As a clergyman, Ramsey preached to the slaves who worked on the plantations, much to the anger of the plantation owners.
+As a clergyman, Ramsey preached to the enslaved workers, much to the anger of the plantation owners.

 Ramsey returned to Britain ten years later and became involved in the Abolition Movement, Ramsay wrote several books based on his experiences of slavery.
 Because of his unique experiences of life on the plantations, he was asked to give evidence to parliament and worked closely with Wilberforce and the Abolition Committee.